department-of-veterans-affairs/va.gov-team/products/global/better-wayfinding/README.md

 - Google/search engine content page deep-linking
 - Breadcrumbs and page headings
 - UI labels and section headings
-- UI components like cards, tiles, and call-outs
+- UI content components like cards, tiles, call-outs, and alerts
-- Calls to actions and links
+- Calls to action and links

 ## What needs to change?

 We need to streamline our wayfinding so it's easier for our users to find their way around VA.gov.
-It includes:
+We still have the same goal: **Get customers to top content and tools in just 1 to 2 clicks.**

 -
 -